casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 The arguments used above are:
 -   `node-address` - An IP address of a peer on the network.
 The default port for JSON-RPC servers on Mainnet and Testnet is 7777
 -   `state-root-hash` -  Hex-encoded hash of the state root
 -   `key` - The identifier for the query.
-This must be one of the following: public key, account hash, contract package hash, transfer hash, or transaction hash
+This must be one of the following: public key, account hash, contract package hash, transfer hash, or deploy hash
 -   `q` - An optional query path argument that allows you to drill into the specifics of a query with respect to the key

 ### Query the account